vfshera/laraveldocs-vscode/assets/docs/md/10.x/mail.md

 <a name="driver-prerequisites"></a>
 ### Driver / Transport Prerequisites

-The API based drivers such as Mailgun and Postmark are often simpler and faster than sending mail via SMTP servers.
+The API based drivers such as Mailgun, Postmark, and MailerSend are often simpler and faster than sending mail via SMTP servers.
 Whenever possible, we recommend that you use one of these drivers.

 <a name="mailgun-driver"></a>
 #### Mailgun Driver